-Sous Vide cold brew coffee base is perfect for when you want cold brew coffee with out the wait.
+Sous Vide cold brew coffee base is perfect for when you want iced coffee without the wait.
 Another advantage of this method is you can make multiple jars of the cold brew base at one time without taking up precious refrigerator space.
 Refrigerator space is always at a premium in my house.

 Once you have fallen in love with sous vide cold brew you will want to try homemade limoncello using the sous vide method as well as sous vide eggnog.
-The eggnog recipe will give you the confidence to serve eggnog to your guests with out fearing serving them scrambled eggs in their nog.
+The eggnog recipe will give you the confidence to serve eggnog to your guests without fearing to serve them scrambled eggs in their nog.
 Be sure to check out my complete collection of sous vide recipes.

 How is it possible to cold brew coffee with sous vide?

 I know what you are thinking, sous vide uses hot water and when you cold brew coffee you are supposed to use cold water, right.
 Sort of.
 I am going to call this a compromise technique.
 The water does not get as high as a drip coffee brew but is not as cold as refrigeration.

 The heat is consistent and low enough to pull the flavor from the coffee grounds without making the coffee bitter.
 PLUS coffee is cold brewed in two hours and not overnight!
 Perfect for when you forgot to make it the night before!

 How to make sous vide cold brew coffee base.